-The following are examples of NC-based angel investor groups:
+The following are examples of angel investor groups:

-- Piedmont Angel Network (PAN): “[A] series of committed capital angel funds that focus on investment opportunities in early-stage companies that present high growth opportunities.
-PAN’s three funds invested in 28 companies from 2002 to 2016, with a primary focus on the life science, technology, software, and advanced materials fields.”
+- Piedmont Angel Network (PAN) – Committed capital angel funds that focus on early-stage companies with high growth opportunities and focus on life science, technology, software, and advanced materials.

 Utilizing social media and online groups to gather small amounts of capital from multiple people in order to fund an idea.
 This is known as alternative finance.